polar-app/polar-app/docs/notes/TYPESCRIPT.md

         - I thnk it MAY be using blobs even for remote URLs...  which if so it just makes sense to use blobs anyway.

+# NOTES

+    - try to migrate most code to

+        export default class

+        to make imports simplar / cleaner

+     - ./node_modules/.bin/dtsmake  -s web/js/Model.js

+        works well for creating an initial d.ts file.. might be a good idea to go through and create a BUNCH of default which I can tweak once at a time.